Cleveland Early College High School

 CECHS earned the highest Performance Index score among high schools in the state of Ohio on the 2012 Ohio Graduation Test and has earned the third highest score in the state in both 2013 and 2014.

-CECHS has been a recipient of several grants to promote teleconnected STEM education.
-CECHS is piloting a program in zero lag time STEM education in conjunction with a grant from the National Science Foundation.
+CECHS has been a recipient of several grants to promote teleconnected STEAM education.
+CECHS is piloting a program in zero lag time STEAM education in conjunction with a grant from the National Science Foundation.

 CECHS piloted the Ohio Connected Health Project in conjunction with Governor Kasich’s Office, Ohio Department of Education, Cisco Systems, OneCommunity, Case Western Reserve University, Cleveland Clinic, University Hospitals, CMSD and Akron Public Schools.